snuffyDev/nanothreads/README.md

 			.then((res) => res.json())
 			.then((json) => json as Quote);
 	},
-	max: 5, // Max number of threads = 5
+	count: 5, // number of threads = 5
 });

 // Using the thread pool